otter-sec/anchor-lints/README.md

 Detects when a CPI requires a signer (e.g., `authority`, `owner`, `current_authority`, `from`) but the account passed to that signer position is not validated as a signer.
 The account must be either declared as a signer (`Signer<'info>` or `#[account(signer)]`) or invoked as a PDA signer using `CpiContext::new_with_signer`.
 Missing signer validation allows attackers to perform unauthorized token transfers, minting, burning, authority changes, or system transfers.

+### `missing_owner_check`

+Detects when an `UncheckedAccount` or `AccountInfo` has its data accessed without a statically detectable owner validation.
+Missing owner validation allows attackers to pass accounts owned by unexpected programs, leading to reading or modifying data from wrong accounts, security vulnerabilities, and state corruption.

 ## Usage

 Run all lints on your Anchor project: